Flexible Imputation of Incomplete Network Data: Empirical Application

 This section presents an empirical application using the network data of 43 villages in rural India from \citet{banerjee2013diffusion}.
 For each village, the researchers informed certain households (injection nodes or leaders) about the information of microfinance program and asked them to encourage other villagers to join.
 The researchers want study how households' microfinance take-up decisions are influenced by network characteristics.
 The data consist of egocentrically sampled social network information and demographic variables (for both sampled and unsampled households).
 There are $M = 43$ villages, with an average of approximately $N \approx 200$ households per village, and a sampling rate of about $\varphi = 45\%$.

 We need to impute the missing links in the adjacency matrices due to egocentric sampling.
 Since the dataset includes rich demographic information with $d_X > 10$ and the number of households within each village is relatively small, fully nonparametric regression becomes infeasible.
-Thus, we replace the first-step nonparametric regression with a linear projection on $X$ (another option is to select a subset of important variables and then conduct a nonparametric regression, but this would rely heavily on researchers' discretion).
-We then apply the local two-way fixed-effects regression to the residuals from this projection.
+Thus, we replace the first-step nonparametric regression with a linear projection on $\omega(X_i, X_j): = ((X_{i1} - X_{j1})^2, \ldots, (X_{id_{X}} - X_{jd_{X}})^2)$ (another option is to select a subset of important variables and then conduct a nonparametric regression, but this would rely heavily on researchers' discretion).
+We then apply the local two-way fixed-effects regression to the residuals from the projection.

 We focus on the \emph{household-level} regressions in \citet{banerjee2013diffusion}.
-The outcome variable is each household's microfinance take-up decision ($y_i = 1$ if the household decides to take part in the program).
-We consider three specifications: (i) how individuals' normalized average degrees (defined as in Example~\ref{example:regression}) affect their take-up decisions; (ii) how individuals' eigenvector centralities (defined as in Example~\ref{example:regression}) affect their take-up decisions; and (iii) how peers' decisions affect individual take-up through a linear-in-means peer-effects model.
-Here, $W$ is a dummy variable, indicating whether a household contains injection nodes (See Example~\ref{example:linear_in_mean_peer_effect}).
+The outcome variable is each household's microfinance take-up decision ($Y_i = 1$ if the household decides to take part in the program).
+We consider three specifications: (i) how households' normalized average degrees (defined as in Example~\ref{example:regression}) affect their take-up decisions; (ii) how households' eigenvector centralities (defined as in Example~\ref{example:regression}) affect their take-up decisions; and (iii) how peers' decisions affect individual take-up through a linear-in-means peer-effects model.